-- arm, shoulder and chest muscles. - Stand facing a wall a little farther than arm's length away from it.
-Your feet should be slightly apart, arms bent at the elbows and hands at shoulder height flat against the wall.
+This exercise helps strengthen the arm, shoulder, and chest muscles.

+- Stand facing a wall arm's length away.
+Your feet should be slightly apart, arms bent at the elbows, and hands at shoulder height flat against the wall.
 Do not round your back. - Bend at the elbows and lean your body forward towards the wall by bending your elbows in a controlled movement as you count to 5. - Pause.
 Then, slowly push yourself back until your arms are straight as you count to 4.
 Make sure you do not lock your elbows. - Repeat the wall push-up 10 times.
 Rest for about 1 minute.
 Then do a second set of 10 wall push-ups.